thoughtful-web/settings-page-wp/README.md

 ),
 ```

-Multiple checkboxes are declared as shown below:
+Multiple checkboxes are configured as shown below:

 ```
 array(